 Welcoming visitors again

-Delicate plum blossoms dancing in the breeze, the whoosh of a bullet train leaving the station, the smoky scent of yakitori on an open fire, and the steamy heat of an onsen… We’ve missed everything about Japan for more than two years and were excited to be one of the earliest visitors, before most people were allowed in.
+Delicate plum blossoms dancing in the breeze, the whoosh of a bullet train leaving the station, the smoky scent of yakitori on an open fire, and the steamy heat of an onsen… We missed everything about Japan for more than two years and were excited to be one of the earliest visitors, before most people were allowed in.

-We were there to check what the country would be like after reopening, and we’re happy to report back that it’s even better than we remember.
+We were there to check what the country would be like after reopening, and are happy to report back that it’s even better than we remember.
 While you’re visiting, you might step into traditional culture in Kyoto with a kimono-wearing class and a visit to the geisha district, or revel in the neon-soaked streets of Tokyo on a street-food tour.

 Get me there: This classic route across Japan takes advantage of Japan’s remarkable rail network and includes time in Tokyo and Kyoto, as well Hakone National Park, to soak in the hot springs.